EdDataScienceEES/tutorial-JessHogg/index.md

 You now know:
 - Some of the key concepts used in igraph i.e vertex (node), link (edge)
-- Customise graph visualisation using differnt layouts and styles
+- How to customise graph visualisation using differnt layouts and styles
-- Perform analysis measures like degree centrality, shortest path and community detection
+- How to perform analysis measures like degree centrality, shortest path and community detection
--

 If you would like to ask any questions (e.g. about the exercise) please contact me at s2421495@ed.ac.uk.
 Good luck!